Collaborations

 Designed especially for neighbors whose voices are too often unheard, the Neighbors’ Table centers the needs of those facing life’s greatest challenges while creating space for authentic connection through mutual care, deep listening, and beloved community.
 This gathering is where we practice the heart of Green Mountain Justice: ensuring every neighbor feels truly valued, heard, and held.

 Whether you’re someone navigating life’s challenges or someone called to walk alongside others in solidarity, you belong at our table.
 Every voice matters, every story has value, and together we’re building beloved community one conversation, one connection, one caring act at a time.
-For information about upcoming gatherings, contact Tom or follow our updates on the Caring & Connecting page.
+For information about upcoming gatherings, contact us or follow our updates on the Caring & Connecting page.

 Voices from the Edge Podcast Series